 Wow, I feel so special.
 I earned it!

-Clearly, Citi is hoping I will transfer a balance from another card, taking advantage of a 3.99% APR and 3% balance transfer fee.
+Clearly, Citi is hoping I will transfer a balance from another card, taking advantage of a low APR and balance transfer fee.
 Even if I had a balance to transfer, I would pass.
 This credit limit increase would have been better spent by Citigroup elsewhere.